God Help Us

 But more enlightened individuals, past and present, realize that God is not a merchant of the soul.
 Any attempt to barter is foolish and naive.
 God is perfect, replete, infinite, eternal, and changeless.
 He needs nothing from us, although he wants our love and our commitment to live the Spirit Way.

-Likewise, it is useless to attempt to win favor with God or expect to put yourself above others.
+Likewise, it is useless to attempt to win favor with God or expect to put ourselves above others.
 As a divine parent, God loves each of us equally, just as the sun shines on all.
 A wise parent never shows favoritism to any of her children.

 In many respects, these ideas are deeply embedded in Western culture.
 Notions of inherent sin, divine punishment, the need to suffer, harboring guilt, or feeling unworthy of success are manifestations of self-abasement that many have come to accept as a normal religious experience.
 But this is not God’s way.
-If you truly walk the path of the Divine Spirit, there is no need to feel guilt of any kind.
+If we truly walk the path of the Divine Spirit, there is no need to feel guilt of any kind.

 Beliefs about prayer have changed little over the millennia.
 Since the beginning of written history over 5,000 years ago, prayers have been formalized and ritualized.
 Priests and followers alike were taught to memorize prayers verbatim as well as magic chants, mantras, liturgies, or psalms, believing the constant repetition of standardized prayers would elicit favor from the gods.

-Such beliefs stem from irrational notions about the power of the spoken word, a power that is believed to be embodied in magic spells and incantations.
-But we have to ask ourselves—is it likely that an eternal, infinite, all-wise, and all-loving God is some type of mischievous gremlin who refuses to do anything until he is satisfied you have uttered a magical formula in precisely the correct way?
+Such beliefs stem from irrational notions about the power of the spoken word, a power believed to be embodied in magic spells and incantations.
+But we have to ask ourselves—is it likely that an eternal, infinite, all-wise, and all-loving God is some type of mischievous gremlin who refuses to do anything until he is satisfied we have uttered a magical formula in precisely the correct way?

 If a man …merely utters the words that come to his lips because he has learned them by heart through constant repetition, I do not call that prayer at all.